orisai/object-mapper/docs/README.md

 Callbacks can be both static and non-static, object mapper initializes object to call non-static callbacks when needed.

 Callbacks can have any visibility - public, protected or private.
-However, private callbacks are allowed only on final classes.

 ### Mapped object callbacks